AnnikaV9/lowbar/README.md

 ```python3
 bar = lowbar.lowbar(bar_desc="Downloading...")
 ```
-***Note:** If the console is too small to accomodate both the bar and the description text, the text will be hidden.*
+***Note:** If the console is too small to accommodate both the bar and the description text, the text will be hidden.*

 <br />